nickhendo/tweet-thief/README.md

 Additionally, the Twitter handle would be passed into the combined solution, rather than as a URL query, with each tweet being sent to stdout as required.

+## Comments

+Unit tests would also be a nice addition given more time.

+Not clear whether other output was appropriate, so all has been suppressed